 This law does not apply if the boat is registered or licensed in accordance with the laws of another country and not principally maintained or operated in Canada, for a life raft or other survival craft that is part of the equipment of a ship, as well as for an amphibious vehicle for which a provincial automobile licence for highway travel is required.

-Make sure that you have obtained your pleasure craft operator card for this summer, if you have not already done so.
+Make sure that you get your Canadian boating license for this summer, if you have not already done so!